 Atwater is a medium-sized city located in the state of California.
 With a population of 29,237 people and nine constituent neighborhoods, Atwater is the 256th largest community in California.

-Because occupations involving physical labor dominate the local economy, Atwater is generally considered to be a blue-collar town.
-36.47% of the Atwater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Atwater is a blue-collar town, with 36.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Atwater is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Atwater who work in office and administrative support (11.91%), sales jobs (11.76%), and farm management occupations (7.99%).

 The per capita income in Atwater in 2010 was $17,969, which is lower middle income relative to California, and low income relative to the rest of the US.
 This equates to an annual income of $71,876 for a family of four.
 However, Atwater contains both very wealthy and poor people as well.